MicrosoftDocs/power-pages-docs/power-pages-docs/important-changes-deprecations.md

 ### Will I lose access to all portals and websites that I created in Power Apps?

-No. You continue to have access to all the portals and websites that you created through the Power Apps Maker portal.
+No. You continue to have access to all the portals and websites that you created through Power Apps portals Studio.
 You can access these from [Power Pages](https://make.powerpages.microsoft.com).
 More information: [Manage sites](admin/manage-sites.md)

 ## Power Apps portals admin center